 Case in Point.

 We set a budget of only a few thousand dollars when we decided to build a free-standing run-in shed.
 We used six treated 6-by-6-inch posts set in concrete to create two bays, 10-by-16 feet each.
 We then built the roof with a front overhang to increase the sheltered area to approximately 14 feet in depth.
-The idea was to maximise roof area while keeping the front of the side walls far enough back to reduce the chance of a horse being trapped in a corner by an aggressive pasture mate.
+The idea was to maximize roof area while keeping the front of the side walls far enough back to reduce the chance of a horse being trapped in a corner by an aggressive pasture mate.
 The overall shelter area was large enough for the six or so horses we anticipated would use it.
 The pitch is 7/12 (seven inches vertically per 12 inches horizontally), primarily for aesthetic reasons.
 Two large beams support the front roof structure because of the combined load of the main roof framing and the front overhang.
 The walls are constructed of vertical rough-sawn 1-by-6-inch lumber attached to horizontal framing material attached to the posts.
-We used hot dipped galvanized nails for all fasteners.
-Added a shingle roof to match other structures on the farm.
-Metal also would've worked well.
+We used hot dipped galvanized nails for all fasteners, and added a shingle roof to match other structures on the farm.
+Metal also would have worked well.

 We chose not to run power or water to this run in because of its proximity to the barn and outside float waterers, although many owners opt to add these for convenience.
-Another common addition to this basic design is a hay storage area, often as a centre room between two run-in areas.
+Another common addition to this basic design is a hay storage area, often as a center room between two run-in areas.
 These vary from a few partitions made from pipe gates to fully enclosed rooms.
 If your horses are housed in the adjacent pastures for extended periods of time, this arrangement is particularly useful.
 Water at the shed might be useful for the same reason, although if you use a frost-proof hydrant, it should be separated from the turnout area to avoid potential injury.